The Elvis Presley Shrine (Aspen Mountain)

 This August 10, 2017 Culture Trip article mentions the Elvis Presley Shrine, calling it one of the most impressive Elvis Shrines in the United States: https://theculturetrip.com/north-america/usa/articles/the-most-impressive-elvis-shrines-in-the-united-states/

-A plaque in one of the Silver Queen gondola cars at Aspen states that "Elvis Presley Boulevard started out with a street sign from Memphis that was nailed to a tree on a traverse.
+A plaque in one of the Silver Queen gondola cars on Aspen Mountain states that "Elvis Presley Boulevard started out with a street sign from Memphis that was nailed to a tree on a traverse.
 Fans soon began adding Elvis paraphernalia to the tree--pictures, Mardi Gras beads, a Tennessee license plate and more.
 The King's birthday (January 8) is celebrated at the shrine each year."
 A photo of this plaque is below.
-There is a web site that covers all of the 73 plaques in the Aspen gondola cars including this plaque; see: http://www.rachelcgoddard.com-a.googlepages.com/GondolaPlaque3_27.pdf and advance to plaque #55 for information on the Elvis Presley Shrine and a photo of it.
-Also advance to plaque #60 which says that the Jerry Garcia Shrine, not the Elvis Presley Shrine, was the first one to be put up on Aspen Mountain.
-For an Aspen Daily News article of December 23, 2006 about these plaques, see this link: http://www.aspendailynews.com/section/home/aspen-history-now-pa (Rachel Roberts designed the layout and compiled the historical facts and photographs for the placards which are featured in all of the 147 gondola cars at Ajax.
-See: http://www.rachelcgoddard.com-a.googlepages.com/#Scene_1)
+For an Aspen Daily News article of December 23, 2006 about these plaques, see this link: https://www.aspendailynews.com/aspen-history-is-now-part-of-the-ride/article_0ca39f02-d521-5678-ab68-1bf83046ee5d.html (Rachel Goddard designed the layout and compiled the historical facts and photographs for the placards which are featured in all of the 147 gondola cars at Ajax.

 The Elvis Presley Shrine is on Aspen Mountain.
 Photos of it are below.